 - LAWA started providing annual status report on the soundproofing program in 2012. - In September 2012, Roundtable sent a letter to the FAA expressing concerns with the new Program Guidance Letter (PGL) for Airport Sound Insulation Programs.
 The PGL includes stricter requirements for residents to qualify for sound insulation such as requiring the interior noise level of residential properties that are within the noise impact area to be at or above 45 dB in order to qualify for the program.
 No response was received from the FAA.
 The FAA moved forward with the stricter requirements for the sound insulation programs as set forth in the PGL. - In January 2014, LAWA reported that it has started the process to update the LAX Part 150 Noise Exposure Maps (NEMs) to ensure sound insulation programs continue to receive funding from FAA. - Throughout 2014 and 2015, the Roundtable Facilitator provided the Roundtable with periodic updates on the LAX Part 150 NEM Update project. - LAWA hosted public workshops for the LAX Part 150 NEM Update to afford the public the opportunity to learn more about the project and to submit comments.
-Public workshops were held in May 2014 and May 2015.
+Public workshops were held in May 2014 and May 2015. - The final LAX NEM document was submitted to the FAA on September 23, 2015 for official review. - In October 2015, new FAA rules for two-step eligibility requirements went into effect which require homes to be located inside the 65 dB contour boundary and their interior noise levels be 45 dB or greater in order to qualify for the sound insulation program. - In October 2015, LAWA released the Acoustical Testing Plan for use at LAX to determine the property's interior noise level.

-- The final LAX NEM document was submitted to the FAA on September 23, 2015 for official review. - In October 2015, new FAA rules for two-step eligibility requirements went into effect which require homes to be located inside the 65 dB contour boundary and their interior noise levels be 45 dB or greater in order to qualify for the sound insulation program. - In October 2015, LAWA released the Acoustical Testing Plan for use at LAX to determine the property's interior noise level. - In February 2016, the FAA notified LAWA that it has accepted the LAX NEMs.
-The 2020 NEM is currently used to determine eligibility for participation in the noise mitigation programs at LAX. - In May 2016, LAWA authorized jurisdictions (Inglewood and LA County) to begin acoustic testing to determine whether homes meet the new 45 dB interior noise level requirements. - LAWA has provided annual status updates on the sound insulation programs since 2012.
-The last update was in January 2021 covering the overall status of the programs for homes and schools including funding status, eligibility requirements, numbers of units insulated, and other related items.
+- In February 2016, the FAA notified LAWA that it has accepted the LAX NEMs.
+The 2020 NEM is currently used to determine eligibility for participation in the noise mitigation programs at LAX. - In May 2016, LAWA authorized jurisdictions (Inglewood and LA County) to begin acoustic testing to determine whether homes meet the new 45 dB interior noise level requirements. - In November 2021, LAWA provided a briefing on the new LAX Residential Sound Insulation (LAX RSI) Program.
+This new program offers sound insulation to eligible homes within the City of El Segundo that remain after El Segundo closed the program in 2018.
+It will also include homes in the City of Los Angeles wherein owners had not participated in the prior program.
+This new program was implemented in late 2022 and is expected to be completed within seven years. - LAWA has provided annual status updates on the sound insulation programs since 2012.
+The last update was in November 2022 covering the overall status of the programs for homes and schools including funding status, eligibility requirements, numbers of units insulated, and other related items.